 - Do you have any questions?

-You should research about the school, especially about their achievements.
-Try to learn something positive about them.
-You can use this information to show some recognition to the recruiter.
-That will help you to create the right atmosphere in the room.
-As you already know, personal preferences play an important role in an interview.
-It would be a bad mistake to underestimate it…
+Therefor you should research about the school, especially about their goals, visions and achievements.
+Try to identify something positive, something you can compliment.
+You can use this information to show some recognition and respect to the people sitting in the interviewing panel.
+It will help you to create the right atmosphere in the room…